-This is a single-position class that is designated as an at-will, Fair Labor Standards Act exempt, executive management position in the Unclassified Service.
-The Director of Personnel Services is designated in CalPERS as a Miscellaneous classification.
+This is a single-position class in the Unclassified Service.
 This class is distinguished from others in the management staff by its specialization in human resources and labor relations functions.

 EXAMPLES OF DUTIES

 Depending upon assignment duties may include, but are not limited to, the following: